 Overall, Adyen’s pricing is reasonable for a cutting-edge, international payment processor accustomed to serving high-end, complex clients.
 The all-inclusive pricing style is appealing, and I also like that you automatically receive interchange-plus pricing for Visa and Mastercard, no matter your business type or size.

 However, lower volume international merchants might consider a simpler merchant service provider with no monthly minimums, such as Braintree or even Stripe.
 US and Canadian merchants might also look at Square, which has improved on and added to its developer tools recently.

 Contract Length & Early Termination Fees

 Adyen contracts are indefinite, and there is no early termination fee.
-The merchant agreement can be terminated by either party by giving at least sixty days’ notice in writing.
-And since you’ve bought any card terminals outright, there won’t be any need to worry about or buy out the rest of a terminal lease.
+Either party can terminate the merchant agreement by giving at least 60 days’ notice in writing.
+When it comes time to cancel, many merchants are surprised that a simple phone call won’t guarantee that your account will be closed properly.
+And if you don’t follow the proper “paper trail,” there isn’t much you can do about it.
+So be sure to put your request in writing to avoid frustration.
+We do like that there won’t be any need to worry about or buy out the rest of a terminal lease.

 Sales & Advertising Transparency

 If there’s one personality trait that all my Dutch friends have in common, it’s frankness.
 Adyen is no exception to this rule.
 CEO Pieter van der Does cuts through the bull to give simple, straightforward answers to every question in his interviews, and this ethos trickles down through the company.

 Since our last review, Adyen has improved its approach to pricing transparency with fully disclosed costs easily found on its site.
 Additionally, we had no problem finding the contract, which provides even more information about what to expect before signing up.

 Customer Service & Technical Support